 - Issues covered in separate maintenance cases include child custody, child support and alimony.

-- In a separate maintenance, you will still be legally married to your spouse, but you will not be responsible for each other; therefore, it is important to note that you cannot remarry when in a state of separate maintenance.
+- In separate maintenance, your marriage is still legal.
+However, you will not be responsible for each other; therefore, it is important to note that you cannot remarry when in a state of separate maintenance.

 Why Choose Separate Maintenance instead of Divorce?

 There are certain scenarios in which the separation is preferred over divorce.
 For example, if you or your spouse do not meet the state of Georgia’s residency requirement, which states you need to live there for six months prior to the divorce, separate maintenance will allow you to be apart legally until you can divorce.